Brebl/Brb2/README.md

 Logging and some console functions.

-vcxproj builds dynamic-link library for x86 and x64.
+vcxproj builds dynamic-link library (.dll) for x86 and x64.